 Background: CWops sponsors fun, bimonthly competitions at times thought to be optimum for amateurs in ITU Regions 1, 2, and 3 (CWT, http://www.cwops.org/onair.html).
-The CW OPEN (CWO) is guided by the same principles along with enhancements to make it a serious, annual competitive event.
+The CW OPEN (CWO), which is held on the first Saturday in September, is guided by the same principles along with enhancements to make it a serious, annual competitive event.

 Object: Work as many CW stations worldwide as possible within each session.
 There are three separate competitions at three separate times -- each is called a "session."
 Each station may be worked once per band in each session.
 Entry can be made to any or all of the sessions.
 Each session is scored separately.
 Entry into multiple sessions will be added together for a combined score in a separate, additional aspect to this event.

 Date: September 6, 2014

 1200 - 1559z

 Exchange: Sequential Serial Number and Name.
 Serial numbers start at 001 for each session.

 QSO Points: One point for every valid two way QSO with correct exchange of information.
 May contact for points only once per band, per session.
 Note: do not remove dupes from your log.

 Multipliers: For each session, each different call sign is a multiplier the first time it is worked on any band.
 Note that a busted call sign is not a multiplier.